FAQ & Resources

 What is the KS Home Rebates Program?

 The Inflation Reduction Act authorized two new offerings- Home Efficiency Rebates (HER) and Home Electrification and Appliance Rebate Program (HEAR.)
 Together, these two offerings will make up the Kansas Home Rebates Program administered through the Kansas Corporation Commission (KCC).
-The rebates will help Kansas residents save money on select home improvement projects that can lower utility bills.
+The rebates will help Kansas residents save money on select home improvement projects.

 Who is eligible for the Kansas Home Rebates Program?